ChimeraTK/DeviceAccess/doc/change-requests/CR-004-data-consistency-keys-in-double-buffered-registers.md

   - a double-buffered key register sharing the data register's control registers (enable, inactive-buffer id, index), so both accessors resolve to one control state in `_doubleBufferMutexMap` and swap together.
-- After the firmware finishes one buffer and raises the interrupt, the read must return that freshly finished buffer tagged with the realm version of the key value written alongside it.
+- After the firmware finishes buffer 1 and raises the interrupt, the read must return that freshly finished buffer (buffer 1), tagged with the realm version of the key value written alongside it.
 In the correlated configuration, the key value read must be the one of the same buffer generation as the data.

 ## Specifications